You may have never thought about the fact that some clothes aren’t vegan.

 If you’re in a pinch, high street shops often stock vegan clothing without advertising it.
 Check labels – ‘wool’ jumpers can actually be synthetic, and leather fake too.
 In actual fact, synthetic leather is usually cheaper in price, so try to stay savvy when out shopping!

-Some of our favourite vegan AND ethical clothing stores are:
+Some of my favourite vegan AND ethical clothing stores are:

 - Wills Vegan Shoes – their products are of a very high

 quality.They make shoes and accessories for adults and children.